#

 • Area 5,600m²/60,300ft²

-The NDM Building is a cutting-edge multi-disciplinary centre that links clinical research to medical application.
-The integrated facility operates at the front lines of drug discovery for heart disease, cancer and HIV, and sits adjacent to two other medical research facilities designed by Make.
-Together these form part of our long-term masterplan to extend and modernise the University of Oxford’s Old Road campus.
+The NDM Building is a cutting-edge multidisciplinary centre that links clinical research to medical application.
+The integrated facility houses the Nuffield Department of Medicine – which operates at the front lines of drug discovery for heart disease, cancer and HIV – and sits adjacent to two other medical research facilities designed by Make.
+Together these form part of our long-term masterplan to extend and modernise the University of Oxford’s Old Road Campus.

 Our design crowns the lab with a tapering prow that reflects its prominent position at the head of the campus.
 Inside are spaces carefully crafted to create an intimate scale and establish a sense of ownership for the research groups that inhabit it.
 The building’s full height is immediately revealed on entry, creating a welcoming and legible internal arrangement, while a dramatic elm-clad staircase draws the eye, winding up through the four-storey atrium and unifying the floors both physically and visually.